 As a complete video platform, JW Player goes beyond AVOD, SVOD, and TVOD monetization models to help you attract an audience and keep them engaged for continued, predictable revenue.
 With fast video delivery at top quality, JW Player’s streaming services let your viewers consume your content on the device that’s most convenient to them.
 This platform will even help you optimize your fill rate and CPMs and keep viewers watching, leading to more revenue for you.

 What Is SVOD (Subscription Video on Demand)?

 SVOD is the most popular video-on-demand model, and it’s also the most competitive.
 SVOD platforms saw a surge during the COVID-19 pandemic, leading 85% of consumers to subscribe to at least one paid streaming video service.
-Users pay a fixed monthly subscription fee to access a library of streamable content—whether that’s television series, movies, or sports.

 While SVOD provides recurring income, winning over subscribers isn’t easy.
 With so many different SVOD streaming options, consumers have had to become pickier with which services they purchase.
 While you can earn big payouts on a single piece of TVOD content, you’ll have to regularly publish the best-of-the-best videos to keep consumers subscribed to your SVOD service.

 Pros and Cons of SVOD Monetization

 Could SVOD monetization be right for your business?
 These pros and cons can help you decide.